Last Updated: December 19, 2021

 Occasionally one sees a separate large dog park, with an off leash dog park for smaller animals in another location.
-This may increase the congeniality of the experience, particularly if a large number of dog owners are concentrated in a small geographic area.
+This may increase the congeniality of the experience, particularly if many dog owners are concentrated in a small geographic area.

 Off leash dog park advocates can be a persistent crowd, but don't allow yourself to be bullied into doing something unwise.

-Figure out who's responsible for maintenance and how much it will cost before spending a penny.
-Fences, grass, water fountains, benches, trees, and anything else in your off leash dog park eventually will need tending and even replacement.
+Figure out who will be responsible for maintenance and how much it will cost before spending a penny.
+Fences, grass or other surface, water fountains, benches, trees, and anything else in your off leash dog park eventually will need tending and even replacement.
 Exactly whose financial and logistical problem will that be?

-Of course, the committee might potentially become an advocacy group that demands more and more service too, so weigh the membership carefully.
+Of course, the committee might potentially become an advocacy group that demands more and more service too, so weigh its membership carefully.

 Try to appoint this group yourselves, rather than relying on the owners to self-select their representatives.
 It's important that the off leash dog park council keep the interests of the community as a whole in mind rather than becoming a fanatical interest group.

-If you require licensing of dogs (and if not, why is that exactly?), your license records can tell you where you have a concentration of dogs and therefore of need.
+If your town or city requires licensing of dogs (and if not, why is that exactly?), your license records can tell you where you have a concentration of dogs and therefore of need.
 Balance the desire for an off leash dog park with other recreational and conservation uses of your parks, open space, and vacant lots.